cea-hpc/phobos/doc/design/tlc.md

       use Protobuf to serialize the `struct element_status`.
 The second option is more complex but more efficient for the data transfer.

-**Reload cache:** ask the TLC to reload its internal cache.
+**Refresh cache:** ask the TLC to refresh its internal cache.
 This will be useful to notify the TLC when tapes are added to the library.

 - arguments:
     - none